R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 parameter has changed its _meaning_ to represent a sealed state blob rather than the acknowledgement receipt blob.
 Also, the mail commands callback is no longer optional and must be specified.

 Whilst not an API change, the behaviour of Mail has changed.
-As Mail no longer functions as a persistence mechanism and is solely used for communication, the enclave's encryption key now longer needs to be based off the MRSIGNER value and is instead now session based.
-What this means is that a new random key is created each time an enclave starts.
-This means no two enclaves will ever have the same encryption key.
-This prevents a malicious host from spinning up multiple copies of the same enclave and trying to manipulate their state by replaying old mail.
-A consequence of this is that clients can now see when the enclave has been restarted as they will need to download the new `EnclaveInstanceInfo` to continue submitting mail.
+As Mail no longer functions as a persistence mechanism and is solely used for communication, the enclave's encryption key is now session-based, rather than persisting across enclave restarts.
+In other words, a new random key is created each time an enclave starts.
+Since no two enclaves will ever have the same encryption key, a malicious host is prevented from spinning up multiple copies of the same enclave and trying to manipulate their state by replaying old mail.

+As a consequence, when the enclave restarts, clients will need to download the new `EnclaveInstanceInfo` and use this to create a new post office with the enclave's new key.
+The new post office must be used to send all subsequent mail.
+How can a client detect when the enclave restarts?
+The simplest way is to receive a message from the host which says that the enclave could not decrypt the last mail that was sent.
+The likely explanation for this decryption error is that the enclave was restarted and is now using a new key.

 In other areas, we've had to move some classes to better support enclave-to-enclave communication.
 The following classes have been moved from `com.r3.conclave.client` to `com.r3.conclave.common`: